-Ronald Dale Barassi was inducted into the Sport Australia Hall of Fame in 1987 as an Athlete Member for his contribution to the sport of Australian football and was Elevated as a Legend of Australian Sport in 2006.
+Ronald Dale Barassi was inducted into the Sport Australia Hall of Fame in 1987 as an Athlete, a General Member after 1989 and was Elevated as a Legend of Australian Sport in 2006 for his contribution to the sport of Australian football.

 Barassi is a legend for many reasons; incredible player, revolutionary coach, enduring media personality.
 For more than 50 years he has been one of the most influential people in the game, and few can match the shadow he casts.
 As a player and coach, he took part in 17 grand final appearances for 10 premierships.
 In a playing career spanning from 1953 to 1969 Barassi played 254 games, and kicked 330 goals.
 Barassi coached over 500 games.